You no longer need to wonder if there is Uber in Croatia – as I can tell you there is. I use it all the time.

 If you’re traveling around cities, there is a fixed rate involved.
 This is 1 euro as your starting fare, regardless of where you are traveling to, and then an extra 0.5 euro per kilometer.

-Uber has undoubtedly turned travel in Croatia on its head, and while taxi drivers might not like it, most locals and tourists certainly do!
+Uber has undoubtedly turned travel in Croatia on its head and made it easier for you to see the country.
+While taxi drivers might not like it, most locals and tourists certainly do!

 Is Uber available in Croatia?